 Digital certificates which are the result of the operations of WoSign, are at any given time and remain during their whole life-time the property of WoSign.
 Ownership of digital certificates issued by and through the operations of WoSign can't be claimed by subscribers, relying parties, software vendors or any other party.
-Issuance of a certificate to the end user gives the subscriber the right to use the issued certificate(s), subjected to the requirements and obligations set forth in this policy, acceptance of the terms and conditions of WoSign as published on the related web site(s) and to the extent of the key usage and extended key usage fields of the certificate, until expiration or revocation of the certificate, whichever comes first.
-WoSign exclusively retains the copyright of all certificates produced, created, published and issued by WoSign at all times and all rights are reserved.
+Issuance of a certificate to the end user gives the subscriber the right to use the issued certificate(s), subjected to the requirements and obligations set forth in this policy, acceptance of the terms and conditions of WoSign as published on the related web site(s) and to the extent of the key usage and extended key usage fields of the certificate, until expiration or revocation of the certificates produced, created, published and issued by WoSign at all times and all rights are reserved.